ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 }
 ```

-Firstly, we register contact path when register service.
+Firstly, we register a contact path when we register the service.
 Then we respond to contacts request.

-For more feature integration and details, you can get full codes in [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon).
+For more feature integration and details, you can get the full code in [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon).

-We also provide CRM Firefox extension factory CLI tool to help developers build Firefox extension.
+We also provide the CRM Firefox extension factory CLI tool to help developers build Firefox extensions.
 You can get it [here](https://github.com/ringcentral/ringcentral-embeddable-extension-factory).
-Just run it and select Firefox extension, and you can get it work.
+Just run it and select Firefox extension, and you can get it to work.

 ## Try it out

-To get release packages [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon/releases) and try it out by installing into Firefox.
+To get the release packages [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon/releases) and try it out by installing them into Firefox.
 Reach out to us on [GitHub issues](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon/issues), [Developer Community](https://devcommunity.ringcentral.com/ringcentraldev), or [Stack Overflow](https://stackoverflow.com/questions/tagged/ringcentral) if you have any questions.